JeanFSZ/JeanFSZ/README.md

 ---

 ### 🇬🇧 The London Chapter
-I recently moved to **London** with a clear purpose: to immerse myself in one of the world's leading tech hubs, push my technical boundaries, and take on complex engineering challenges.
-I am currently focusing on:
+I recently moved to **London** to immerse myself in a global tech hub and push my technical boundaries.
+My focus here is on high-level challenges, specifically:
 - **Mastering Blockchain Engineering** (Hyperledger Fabric & Besu).
 - **Evolving Enterprise Architectures** using Spring Boot & Modern Frontend frameworks.
-- **Improving Technical Leadership** within high-stakes, fast-paced environments.
+- **Scaling AI Solutions** through Intelligent Agents.

 ---

-### 🚀 Quick Summary
+### 🚀 Digital Portfolio & Social Presence
-- 🏢 **Professional Experience:** Full Stack Developer & Team Lead at Asseco Spain (Enterprise Solutions).
-- 🎓 **Education:** Master's Candidate in Blockchain Engineering & Bachelor's in Computer Engineering.
-- 🛡️ **Security Mindset:** Specialized Diploma in **Ethical Hacking & Pentesting**.
-- 🛠️ **Core Tech:** Spring Boot, Angular, React, Java, TypeScript.
+> [!IMPORTANT]

-> 💡 **Note on Activity:** Much of my professional output is hosted on private enterprise platforms (GitLab/Azure DevOps).
-I use this GitHub space to document my specialized research in **Blockchain** and **AI Agents**.
+> **This GitHub profile is dedicated to my social presence and technical research.** > While my professional career has been built on private enterprise platforms (GitLab/Azure DevOps), I use this space to host **Proof of Concepts (POCs)**, experimental builds, and public projects that showcase my current specialization in **Blockchain** and **AI**.

 ---